iitm-student/Project2/happiness/README.md

 ### Conclusion
 Overall, the dataset presents a narrative of a mixed user experience.
 While users generally find the quality acceptable and are somewhat satisfied, there seems to be a significant drop-off in repeat engagement.
 This suggests that while users might appreciate the quality of the offering, they may not find strong reasons to return, indicating potential areas of improvement—be it in enhancing the value proposition, increasing engagement, or addressing specific user pain points that deter repeat business.

-Ultimately, the organization behind this data might benefit from conducting deeper qualitative analyses or targeted surveys to delve into the reasons behind the low repeatability scores, leveraging insights to foster higher customer loyalty and satisfaction.## Correlation Matrix
+Ultimately, the organization behind this data might benefit from conducting deeper qualitative analyses or targeted surveys to delve into the reasons behind the low repeatability scores, leveraging insights to foster higher customer loyalty and satisfaction.